Italy is full of scenic drives. There are the honey-colored sunsets of Tuscany, sepia-toned ruins of Ostia, and the snow-capped cityscapes of Torino.

 La Costiera Amalfitana is more than just scenic drive in Italy.
 It is a road of dreams and I have but barely scratched its surface.

-Lisa Fantino is an award-winning journalist-turned attorney and nearly fanatical vagabond.
+This guest post was written by Lisa Fantino, an award-winning journalist-turned attorney and nearly fanatical vagabond.
 Her passport is always at the ready and she is the Italy travel consultant behind Wanderlust Women Travel and the Italy destination wedding site Wanderlust Weddings; she also writes travel features for MNUI Travel Insurance.